edgio-docs/edgio-docs/guides/teams.md

 ### Member

-Users in the "Member" can see all of the team's sites and settings, and deploy updates to existing sites via `{{ CLI_NAME }} deploy` but cannot change site or team settings.
+Users in the "Member" role can see all of the team's sites and settings, and deploy updates to existing sites via `{{ CLI_NAME }} deploy`, but cannot change site or team settings.

 When creating an environment, you can specify whether all members or only admins should be able to deploy to that environment.